livingsocial/HiveSwarm/README.markdown

 ### p_value(double controlAvg, double controlStddev, long controlSize, double treatmentAvg, double treatmentStddev, long treatmentSize)
-Returns the p_value for the control and treatment groups based on the passed in stats",
+Returns the p_value for the control and treatment groups based on the passed in stats

     create temporary function pvalue as 'com.livingsocial.hive.udf.PValue';
     SELECT p_value(avg(if(control=1, revenue, 0)), stddev_pop(if(control=1, revenue, 0)), sum(if(control=1, 1, 0)),